pTheDevoted/Trithes/README.md

 ---

 # 📄 License
-This project is licensed under the [MIT License](./LICENSE) Â© 2025 Pedro-A.
+This project is licensed under the [MIT License](./LICENSE) © 2025 Pedro-A.

 ---